mstockwell/Check-VPC-IP-Address-Space/README.md

 Create a role for Lambda with necessary permissions to describe regions, vpcs, subnets, and write to cloudwatch logs, and publish to SNS topic.

 ## SAM Deployment
-At the command line, enter the following command and press return: (select an S3 bucket and name for your CloudFormation stack)
+At the command line, enter the following command and press return: (select an existing S3 bucket in your acount and name for your CloudFormation stack)
 `aws cloudformation package --template-file template.yaml  --output-template-file output.yaml --s3-bucket <yourbucketname>  --s3-prefix <cloudformationstack>`

 The above command packages the lambda function and puts it in the S3 bucket.
 In addition, the SAM template will be transformed into a CloudFormation template to be used in the next step for creating your infrastructure stack.